niteshkumar9631/E-commerce/README.md

 ---

-## 🔍 Features
+## 🚀 Features

-- ✅ User registration & login (JWT auth)
+- User registration and login with JWT authentication
-- 🛍️ Product listings with detail pages
+- Product listing and detailed product pages
-- 🛒 Shopping cart and checkout
+- Shopping cart functionality
-- 📦 Order placement and order history
+- Order placement and order history
-- ⚙️ Admin dashboard for product/order management
+- Admin panel for managing products and orders
+- Payment integration with Stripe and Razorpay
-- 📱 Fully responsive design
+- Responsive design for all screen sizes
+- Email notifications for orders using Nodemailer
+- Cloud-based image storage with Cloudinary

 ---